oskariorg/sample-application/README.md

 ### App composition

-An Oskari frontend application consists of bundles that are defined in the `main.js` for each app (an example can be found under applications/geoportal).
+An Oskari frontend application consists of bundles that are defined in the `main.js` for each app (an example can be found [here](../master/applications/geoportal/main.js)).
 Only bundles referenced here can be instantiated at runtime.

 The applications use oskari-frontend framework's Webpack to create builds.
 The framework introduces loaders that can be used for importing Oskari bundles.